Get,

 4. Yogurt

 Did you know that the calcium content of food can be influenced by its fat content?
 It’s fascinating how foods with higher fat levels tend to have slightly lower amounts of calcium.
-By opting for lower-fat options, you can not only make healthier choices but also ensure you’re getting the most out of your calcium intake.
+By opting for lower-fat options, you can not only make healthier choices but also ensure you’re getting the most out of your calcium intake11.

 Dr. Smita Barode, B.A.M.S, M.S.